 - Tardive dyskinesia (TD)

-Movement disorder specialists work with you to create a personalized treatment plan
+How do movement disorder specialists work with you to create a personalized treatment plan?

 Movement disorder specialists’ training and experience make them ideal doctors to develop a plan for treating and managing symptoms, as well as help you or your loved one live well throughout the course of Parkinson’s disease.